Skip to Content

 wash hair with vitamin c gel

-Begin by mixing a generous amount of Vitamin C with your shampoo.
-Soak your hair in hot water, and then apply the mixture.
-Wrap your head with a towel or shower cap, and then let sit for one hour before rinsing.
+Soak your hair in warm water, then apply the mixture.
+Wrap your head with a towel or shower cap.
+Let it sit for up to one hour before rinsing.
+Condition well after.

 5. Get Some Sun